 I actually have several different agility playlists.
 Some are motivational songs that help keep me from burning out in agility.
 These songs are highly emotional and personal to me.
 Listening to them evokes strong memories of my dogs and former agility events, or they bring on emotions tied to future agility dreams.
 These songs can bring me to tears while at the same time emotionally pushing me to continue this incredible journey with my dogs.

 Other songs simply get me ready for action in the ring.
 These songs are designed to put me on edge.
 Whether I need focus or adrenaline, these songs provide the impetus to reach that plane.
 I often sing these songs in my head at agility trials like a mantra to continually push myself into the "fight or flight" state of mind I wish to achieve before a run.

 As you develop your agility playlist, sit and think about what your mental game needs.
 Do you need focus?
 Do you need motivation?
 Do you need to be calmed before a run?
 Do you need to be ramped-up before a run?
 With that in mind, begin to gather the music that means the most to you and will help you move to the emotional place you need to be during an agility trial.

-Below I list some of my favorite agility songs.
-I've also included videos next to the songs, so you can listen to them right here.
+Below, I list some of my favorite agility songs.
+I've also included some videos with the songs, so you can listen to them right here.
 Some of the videos are my own agility "music videos."
-Other's are the artist's own official music videos or lyric videos.
+Others are the artist's own official music videos or lyric videos.

 While your tastes may vary greatly from mine, this list is designed to get you thinking about your own playlist, and you may be surprised to find a gem you never considered in the songs below.